The Bankrate promise

 Cons: Where Binance could improve

-Fees for instant buy
+Fees for debit cards

-And while we’re on the subject of high transaction fees, it’s important to re-emphasize the high fee for using a debit card, at 3.75 percent.
+It’s important to re-emphasize the high fee for using a debit card, at 3.75 percent.
 Meanwhile, rival Coinbase charges 3.99 percent, as of the last report.
 The easy solution: Transfer cash and wait for it to clear into the account.

 Not available in some states